Ynng/Ynng/README.md

 ## Hi there, I'm Kevin 👋

-CS student at UWaterloo with a knack for robotics, full stack, and AI.
+CS student at UWaterloo with a knack for robotics, web dev, and AI.

 ❗Currently seeking Fall 2025 internships!